mandysGit/LS/backend/RB120-RB129/lesson-2/RPS_bonus_assignment.md

 end
 ```

-In this implementation, I am not counting the score of ties since the score is an attribute of a player.
+In this implementation, I am not counting the score of ties since the score is an state of a player.
 Ties are not associated to any players.
 This approach is readable and simple, given the simple nature of the game at the moment.
 If the game shifts to a more complex scoring system, then extracting score into it's own class would be better.